 WSVF sources and conducts diligence on early and expansion-stage companies with venture-grade growth potential and intentional, measurable social impact.

 - Support and promote early stage companies that create positive social or environmental impact

 - Prepare students to become leaders in the impact investment community, where sound investment principles are applied to complex social and environmental problems

-Each year, the WSVF (formerly known as the Wharton Social Venture Fund) selects first-year Wharton students based on commitment, experience, and industry knowledge, and provides high quality training on the investment process, impact investing, and portfolio management.
+Each year, WSVF (formerly known as the Wharton Social Venture Fund) selects first-year Wharton MBAs based on commitment, experience, and industry knowledge, and provides high quality training on the investment process, impact investing, and portfolio management.
 Second-year MBA students become project leaders, charged with managing project workflow and knowledge transfer.
 A select group of talented Wharton undergraduates are also hand-picked to participate in the program.

 The Capital for Social Impact series provides Wharton and Penn alumni with a trusted platform through which they can explore the topic of impact investing.
-WSII is hosting events around the world, focused on how innovative finance tools can be used to make a positive social or environmental impact.
+Through events in cities around the globe, we focus discussion on how innovative finance tools can be used to make a positive social or environmental impact.